Joy Organics Shares a Glossary of CBD Terms

 Before adding any CBD products to your pet’s diet, it is best to check with your veterinarian to ensure your pet doesn’t have any health, dietary or medical considerations that could be negatively affected by CBD.
 If you’re giving your pet yummy CBD treats, make sure to stay within the recommended serving range, and store anything your pet might want more of in a pet-safe place so they don’t get a case of the munchies.

-Whether you’re looking at CBD products for a specific reason, like increasing your pet’s comfortability when suffering from osteoarthritis, or for general health support, find a CBD product that seems like a good fit for your pet and introduce the product slowly.
+Find a CBD product that seems like a good fit for your pet and introduce the product slowly.
 It may take some trial and error to discover the treat or tincture your pet likes best.
 We’ve collected the top fifteen CBD pet products for you to begin your search with here.

 Oils & Tinctures

 Oils and tinctures give you control over how your pet ingests CBD.
 They can be mixed into your pet’s regular food or can be given directly into the mouth.
 This is helpful for dogs who are on diets as there’s no daily treats or capsules hidden in food to add to their caloric intake.
 You can also control how much CBD your pet is getting, unlike treats or capsules that come in preset amounts.
-The only downside of using oils and tinctures is the potential for picky pets to avoid the oily flavor or the struggle of trying to routinely convince your pet to open wide for their daily dose of CBD.
+The only downside of using oils and tinctures is the potential for picky pets to avoid the oily flavor or the struggle of trying to routinely convince your pet to open wide for their daily serving of CBD.

 - Austin and Kat CBD Hemp Oil — Austin and Kat handmake small batches of this CBD Hemp Oil to ensure the utmost quality.
-Along with full spectrum CBD oil, this tincture contains wild Alaskan salmon oil, which is rich in omega-3 and omega-6 fatty acids.
+Along with broad spectrum CBD oil, this tincture contains wild Alaskan salmon oil, which is rich in omega-3 and omega-6 fatty acids.
 Both acids play an important role in the body’s skin, coat, joint and heart health.

-- Healthy Hemp Pet CannaDrops Salmon — Made in small batches in Salt Lake City, Utah, CannaDrops contain only two ingredients — phytocannabinoid-rich hemp oil and omega-3 fatty acids.
+- Healthy Hemp Pet CannaDrops Salmon — Made in small batches in Salt Lake City, Utah, CannaDrops contain only two ingredients — hemp oil and omega-3 fatty acids.
 With CannaDrops, you can rest assured that your fur child is getting a premium product.
 The same oil can also be purchased in a spray bottle for easier administration.

 - Pet Health Daily Wellness CBD Capsules — If you’re looking for general support of your pet’s body and mind, take a look at Daily Wellness CBD Capsules by Pet Health CBD.
 With one capsule a day — hidden in a treat or food — your fuzzy friend gets a full spectrum hemp CBD oil that’s dried for easier digestion.
 Their products are produced specifically for animals, so you know that you’re getting something that is designed with furry friends in mind.
 These capsules have 25 mg of hemp-extracted CBD in each pill, which can be too large of an amount for smaller animals.